U.S. Route 163: History

 The state of Utah signed a joint intent with the Navajo Nation and San Juan County in 1986 to construct a new highway to connect Bluff with Montezuma Creek.
 Businesses in Monument Valley asked the Utah Department of Transportation (UDOT) to request extensions of US 163 and US 666 using this new road.
 The proposal would have US 163 run from Cedar City to US 160 near Cortez, Colorado along the routes of State Route 14, U.S. Route 89, Arizona State Route 98, U.S. Route 160, the current US 163, the new road from Bluff to Montezuma Creek, and Colorado State Highway 41.
 The proposal for US 666 would extend to Richfield via upgrades to State Route 95 and State Route 24.
 UDOT submitted the proposal for US 666 to AASHTO, which was rejected.
 AASHTO cited that the route was not direct, and SR-24 was not built to U.S. Highway standards.
 UDOT did not pursue the extension of US 163, even though the Utah state legislature had approved the new road from Bluff to Montezuma creek as route 163.

 With this extension, the Utah definition of US 163 conflicted with the AASHTO definition.
 UDOT resolved this discrepancy by signing the extended portion as State Route 163.
 In 2004, the plan to extend US 163 was abandoned, and the extension was renumbered SR-162 to "make the state route numbers run synonymous with the U.S. route designation."
 Although the state changed the definition of US 163 back to match the national definition in 2004, the portion north of Bluff remained unsigned.
 In October 2008, UDOT requested and obtained approval to truncate US 163 to the junction with US 191 resolving the discrepancy.

+The highway corridor became controversial in 2016 with the designation of Bears Ears National Monument.
+The area near where US 163 crosses the Comb Ridge was included in some versions of the monument proposal, but excluded as a concession to local concerns in other versions.
+The proclamation signed by President Obama in 2016 did not include the Comb Ridge area, however, was included with subsequent boundary changes by succeeding presidents.